FudaWiki/fudawiki-files/hanafuda/games/enshu-bana.md

 title: Enshu-bana
 description: A 3-player hanafuda game with simple rules and few teyaku and dekiyaku
 published: true
-date: 2022-07-10T11:07:58.195Z
+date: 2022-11-13T09:14:07.242Z
 tags: hanafuda games
 editor: markdown
 dateCreated: 2022-07-06T14:46:54.758Z
 ---

 Enshu-bana (遠州花, lit.
 “Enshu Flowers”) is a [Hana-Awase](https://fudawiki.org/en/hanafuda/games/hana-awase) variant for two to three players, played in the Shizuoka Prefecture of Japan.
-Locally, it is known as Shishibochushin (ししぼちゅしん).
+Locally, it is known as Shishibochūshin (ししぼちゅうしん).

 The game features **3 teyaku and 8 dekiyaku**.
 At every round, players place a wager into the pot, and dealer deals the cards.
 Players then check for teyaku in their hand.
 Afterward, the gameplay is the same as Hana-awase, and **play continues until all players' hands run out of cards**.